Severson-Group/eMach/docs/source/getting_started/tutorials/make_electric_machine_tutorial/index.rst

 Conclusion
 ----------------

 Congratulations!
-You have successfully used ``eMach`` to make a most of the components required to simulate a surface permament magnet machine!
+You have successfully used ``eMach`` to make most of the components required to simulate a surface permament magnet machine!
 Users are recommended to further explore additional cross-sections currently supported by ``eMach`` or to create their own cross-sections which they feel are generic enough to find use in a wide range of electric machine applications.